seznam/shelter/doc/dev-guide.rst

 SIGUSR1_HANDLER
 """""""""""""""

+.. py:module:: settings.SIGUSR1_HANDLER

 Default: ``None``

-Hook, which is called when when ``SIGUSR1`` signal is received.
+Hook, which is called when when :const:`~!signal.SIGUSR1` signal is received.
 Target function receives only one argument, instance of the :class:`~shelter.core.context.Context`, returns nothing.
 Function is called in the main process and in all workers and service processes.